naseffxiv/nase.gg/ffxivResources/savage/The Arcadion/Light-heavyweight/m1s.md

 <Tabs>
   <TabItem value="TN" label="TN" default>
     Mechanics will be done facing and using True North as the reference point.
+Applies to [Quadruple Crossing](#quadruple-crossing) and [Leaping One-Two Clone](#leaping-one-two-clone)
   </TabItem>
   <TabItem value="Same Bait" label="Same Bait">
-    Proteans on Quadruple Crossing are always baited in the same spot on intercardinals.
+    Proteans on Quadruple Crossing are always baited in the same spot on intercardinals, with DPS baiting the first set unless they have Nailchipper markers.
   </TabItem>
   <TabItem value="Supp CCW" label="Supp CCW">
-    Supports rotate CCW to their protean spot.
+    Supports rotate CCW to their pair and protean spot, and tanks rotate CCW to their LP stack at East and West.
   </TabItem>
     <TabItem value="THD" label="THD">
     Mouser 2 Protean Spreads are boss relative left to right: Tank - Healer - DPS.